 You stay busy.

-With a lot of patients to evaluate, treat, and follow up on, it’s pretty much guaranteed you’ll never be bored.
+With a heavy workflow of patients to evaluate, treat, and follow up on, it’s pretty much guaranteed you’ll never be bored in physical therapy.
 Everyone’s body is different, every patient has a different problem, and therefore require different techniques for effective treatment.
 Additionally, you have other responsibilities as a PT besides treating your patients.
 Scheduling, working with team members and support staff, and administration duties are all part of being a successful physical therapist.
 Finding a way to streamline the process by getting organized is crucial to getting everything done overall… but also getting everything done correctly.
-Being a physical therapist is a fast-paced and rewarding career, so if you like the hustle and learning new things, this is the career for you.
+Being a physical therapist is a fast-paced, organized and a mentally rewarding career, so if you like the hustle and learning new things, this is the career for you.

 You make a difference.

-You’re helping people gain mobility and reducing their pain, which is an amazing feeling for both your patient and yourself.
+As a PT, you’re helping people gain mobility and reducing their pain, which is an amazing feeling for both your patient and yourself.
 That amazing feeling fosters positivity with your patient and their loved ones, while you get the satisfaction of knowing you’ve helped someone get to a good place in their physical health.
 You’re also the communication bridge for your patients, conveying what is happening and how you can help in a humble manner that they can understand.
 A patient’s health isn’t just a “job” to you; it’s a unique experience and a case-by-case basis.
 Making an impact on your patients

 You learn new techniques.

 As a physical therapist, you become well-versed in a variety of techniques, like how to apply pressure and temperatures to joints and muscles.
 Because the body moves in so many different ways and there are various layers to physical injuries, you get to put the puzzle pieces together to help your patients.